bcgov/GDX-Analytics-microservice/mysql_to_s3/README.md

 Store these in [dml/](./dml/).

-This is simply a MySQL `SELECT ...
-INTO OUTFILE` compatible query.
-The MySQL documentation for `SELECT ...
-INTO OUTFILE` specifies how the `'select-statement'` must appear.
+This is simply a MySQL `SELECT` compatible query.
+The MySQL documentation for `SELECT` specifies how the `'select-statement'` must appear.

 Note that there are some particular issues that are likely to cause problems:

-For more information see the MySQL documentation for `SELECT ...
-INTO`: https://dev.mysql.com/doc/refman/8.4/en/select-into.html
+For more information see the MySQL documentation for `SELECT`: https://dev.mysql.com/doc/refman/8.0/en/select.html

 ## Usage example
 This example supposes that a client desires an "Example" service to transfer content from MySQL to S3 as a pipe delimited file.

-The configuration file for this example service is created as: [`config.d/example.json`](./config.d/example.json); and the DML file that stores the SQL statement selecting the data they wish to copy from MySQL is created as: [`dml/pmrp_date_range.sql`](./dml/pmrp_date_range.sql).
+The configuration file for this example service is created as: [`config.d/example.json`](./config.d/example.json); and the DML file that stores the SQL statement selecting the data they wish to copy from MySQL is created as: [`dml/example.sql`](./dml/example.sql).

 The example service may be run once as follows: